OfficeDev/Office-Add-in-samples/Samples/office-contextual-tabs/README.md

 When the user imports data to create the table, `createSampleTable()` adds an `onSelectionChanged` event handler, and `onChanged` event handler.
 Later, as the user moves the selection into or out of the table, the onSelectionChanged() function is called, which can display the contextual tab when the selection is inside the table.
 When the user makes changes to the table, `onSelectionChange()` is called, and the **Refresh** and **Submit** buttons are enabled.

-You can see more details in the following code excerpt, or refer to these functions in the `src/utilities/utilities.js` file.
+See more details in the following code excerpt, or refer to these functions in the `src/utilities/utilities.js` file.

 ```javascript
 async function createSampleTable(mockDataSource) {